 If you know of a relevant reference for Curcumin, please let us know.

-Keywords: Curcumin, supplier, Antitumor, anti-inflammatory, antioxidant, Apoptosis, Inducer, nrf2, Diferuloylmethane, Apoptosis, Inducers, Antioxidants, Nrf2, Apoptosis, Inducers, Tocris Bioscience
+Keywords: Curcumin, Curcumin supplier, Antitumor, anti-inflammatory, antioxidant, Apoptosis, Inducer, nrf2, Diferuloylmethane, Inducers, Antioxidants, Nrf2, 2841, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Curcumin include: